4E71-NOP/JanusEngine/README.md

 # Hydr

 This project is ment to help people to implement website with more graphics and themes.
-The jumstart packkage contains documentation.
+The jumpstart packkage contains documentation.
 So by installing this package on a local machine you'll have the docs and examples.

 # Downloads